 The Corporation's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
 The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.

-The Corporation's financial assets include cash, restricted prize cash, accounts receivable, and due from shareholders.
+The Corporation's financial assets include cash, restricted prize cash, and accounts receivable.

 Subsequent measurement

 For purposes of subsequent measurement, financial assets are classified in four categories: